Existence of optimal domains for the helicity maximisation problem among domains satisfying a uniform ball condition

 \selectlanguage{english}

 { \textbf{Abstract:} In the present work we present a general framework which guarantees the existence of optimal domains for isoperimetric problems within the class of $C^{1,1}$-regular domains satisfying a uniform ball condition as long as the desired objective function satisfies certain properties.
-We then verify that the helicity isoperimetric problem studied by Cantarella, DeTurck, Gluck and Teytel in \cite{CDGT002} satisfies the conditions of our framework and hence establish the existence of optimal domains within the given class of domains.
-We additionally use the same framework to prove the existence of optimal domains among uniform $C^{1,1}$-domains for a first curl eigenvalue problem which has been studied recently for other classes of domains in \cite{EGPS23}.
+We then verify that the helicity isoperimetric problem studied in [J. Cantarella, D. DeTurck, H. Gluck and M. Teytel, J. Math.
+Phys.
+41, 5615 (2000)] satisfies the conditions of our framework and hence establish the existence of optimal domains within the given class of domains.
+We additionally use the same framework to prove the existence of optimal domains among uniform $C^{1,1}$-domains for a first curl eigenvalue problem which has been studied recently for other classes of domains in [A. Enciso, W. Gerner and D. Peralta-Salas, Trans.
+Amer.
+Math.
+Soc.
+377, 4519-4540 (2024)].

 { \textit{Keywords}: Helicity, Isoperimetric problems, Magnetohydrodynamics, Plasma fusion}

 { \textit{2020 MSC}: 35Q31, 35Q35, 35Q85, 49J35, 49Q10, 76W05}